-Clear guidelines are important for brand consistency, which in turn gives a plethora of benefits in return.
-Keeping a clear set of rules on how every aspect of a brand is to be used will eliminate possible confusion and inconsistencies in brand communication, visuals, and elements.
+Clear guidelines are important for brand consistency, which in turn gives a plethora of benefits.
+Keeping a clear set of rules on how every aspect of a brand will be utilized, can eliminate possible confusion and inconsistencies in brand communication, visuals, or other elements.

 In this post, we will list a few Do’s and Don’ts to help you set up a coherent and clean brand guide.

 - Do include instructions on how to use the brand asset

 - Do be clear about how the design is to be used in different settings

 - Do keep your brand guidelines up to date